aptech/docs/docs/data-management/programmatic-import.rst

     // Load variables, specifying that 'transaction' should be a categorical
     // variable and any string observations matching either "NA" or
-    // unknown should be interpreted as missing values. transactions = loadd("missing_value.csv", "id + price + cat(transaction)", ld_ctl);
+    // "unknown" should be interpreted as missing values. transactions = loadd("missing_value.csv", "id + price + cat(transaction)", ld_ctl);